geaden/easy_table/README.md

 :etable: - end of table without spaces after start tag and before end tag.

 I found it useful for generating sceleton of table.

+It leaves rest content of the file.
+Just rewrites section marked with `:stable:` and `:etable:`

+But you use it on your own risk, a I have no warranty that your data won't be corrupted after processing.

+TODO
+====